 - Disposable and compostable

-So, if you do need to empty any of your tanks, you’ll need something called a blue boy.
+If you need to empty any of your tanks, you’ll need something called a blue boy.
 I’m sure you’ve seen them around but it’s simply a portable waste tank with wheels that you can fill up from your RV sewer outlet and then take somewhere else to dump.
-Since we were out boondocking with friends, one of them said if we needed it we could use theirs but thankfully we didn’t!
-It is something we want to pick up before we head out on our own though.
+It’s made our list of boondocking must haves for those of you who want to say out longer.

 - Ready-to-use kit includes everything needed to transport waste from your RV or trailer to a dump station when you’re...